Category: #caregiver

 Look at the hallways.
 Is there light bouncing or reflecting off of the floor?
 Minimize glare.
 Does the floor look dark like an abyss?
 Look outside, what does the area look like when the sun starts going down?
 Look for shadows or reflections that may be troublesome.
 Close the curtains when it begins to get dark outside.
 Shadows may be mistaken for strangers.

 Use contrasting colors to help them find things.
 Use a red plate for their food.
 Use colorful bed linens so they can find their bed.
 Maybe it is time to place signs up with arrows for finding the toilet, bedroom, kitchen, etc. Hang a sign, with their name on it, on their bedroom door.
-Label the hot and cold-water handles.
+Label the hot and cold water handles.

 A side note, sometimes you may need to cover mirrors because the person with dementia no longer recognizes their own face.